7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Flushing any of these items could result in blockages in drains or damaged pipelines inside your home’s plumbing system, which will result in an unimaginable cost to you.
+- The act of flushing any of these items could result in blockages in drains or damaged pipelines within your home’s plumbing system which comes at an unimaginable cost to you.

-- Melbourne Blocked Drains Plumber offers unblocking blocked drains, drain clearing, CCTV drain inspection, and pipe relining services.
+- Melbourne Blocked Drains Plumber offers unblocking blocked drains Drain clearing CCTV drain inspection and pipe relining.

 1. Baby wipes

-Baby wipes may seem convenient however they don’t dissolve like toilet paper and can clog pipes.
-Dispose of them in the trash instead.
+Baby wipes might seem useful but they don’t disintegrate like toilet paper and could clog water lines.
+You should dispose of them in the garbage instead.

 2. Condoms

-Dissolving condoms in the toilet could cause blockages in both your home’s plumbing and the wastewater treatment plant.
+Flushing condoms down the toilet can cause blockages to both your home’s plumbing and wastewater treatment plants.

-Grease and oil must be put in a container before throwing it away in the garbage bin, as they can harden and cause obstructions in your drains, or pipes.
+Grease and oil must be put in a container, then thrown in the trash, as they’ll get hard and cause blockages in your drains or pipes.

-Tampons and sanitary pads are often marketed to be "flushable, " but flushing them could cause trouble later on when they join with other products and cause a obstruction.
+Tampons and sanitary pads are typically advertised as "flushable, " but flushing them will only lead to issues later on when they combine with other items to cause a terrible obstruction.

 5. Medications

-Medicines should not be flushed into the toilet as they can contaminate our water sources.
+It is not recommended to flush medications into the toilet as they could contaminate water sources.

 6. Dental floss